pluginbazar/woc-open-close/readme.txt

 > Using this shortcode you can add frontend schedules manager in any page.
 Admin will able to Create | Delete | Update schedules.
 >
 > This shortcode will be available on premium version only.

+## Privacy Policy
+Woocommerce Open Close &#8211; Best Business Schedules Manager uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Frequently Asked Questions ==